brianfaires/crawl-rc/README.md

 # crawl-rc
-Settings files for use in dcss (requires v0.31 - if my PRs get put in by then...)
+Settings files for use in dcss (some features won't work until my PRs are merged into trunk...namely anything that generates inscriptions)

 All files are loaded through init.txt via include statements.
-Files dependencies are handled more-or-less automatically, so features can be easily cherry-picked.
-There are 2 ways to do this:
+Features can be cherry-picked pretty easily.
+There are a few ways to do it:
 1) Start with the included init.txt, and remove the lines "include = xxxx.rc", to remove unwanted features.
-2) Use your own init.txt and add "include = xxxxx.rc" to add each feature.
-If you do this, you must also add the lua hook functions to your init.txt.
-You can copy the entire section straight over from the included init.txt, and if you are already using hook functions such as ready(), you will need to merge the two functions since you can only have one of each hook defined.
+2) Use your own file and add "include = xxxxx.rc" to add each feature.
+Then, you need to add the lua hook functions to your RC file.
+You can copy the entire section straight over from init.txt (at the bottom).
+If you're already using lua hook functions such as ready(), you will need to merge the two functions since you can only have one of each hook defined.
+3) Copy-paste the contents of a file into your RC file.
+Same deal as option 2 with adding the hook functions to your RC, and make sure they come after the file contents that you pasted.

 You are not required to edit the lua hook functions as you remove features - removing the include statements is enough and won't cause errors.